hagrid67/osim-rl-grader/README.md

     # fill in the details about the associated CrowdAI Server and
     # the ChallengeID and the Grader Authentication Token.

     ## Instructions for headless simulations
     sudo apt-get install xpra
+    sudo apt-get install imagemagick
     # Start the xpra server by :
     xpra --xvfb="Xorg -noreset -nolisten tcp +extension GLX \
         -config /etc/xpra/xorg.conf \
         +extension RANDR +extension RENDER -logfile ${HOME}/.xpra/Xorg-10.log" \
         start :100
     # Now configure DISPLAY variable in localsettings to ":100" (you can set it to whatever DISPLAY var works for you)

 Getting started
 ============